 Location: Transit to the Galapagos

 My alarm sounded at 3:30 am, my excitement meter went from 0 to 100; real quick.
 Being team leader my mission was to deliver the non-ecstatic news to the sleeping teenagers: it was time to wake up.
 Shortly after the baggage haul, we started our long journey to the Galapagos Islands.
 We got on the plane with tired eyes and a bright mind for a 4-hour flight.
 Some of us were confused by the sudden stop in a major city for a transfer flight.
 Nonetheless, everyone safely arrived in the Galapagos Islands, a luxurious destination that took our breaths away.
-From the airport, we had to take a bus, a ferry and another bus in order to get to our swell hotel.
+From the airport, we had to take a bus, a ferry, and another bus to get to our swell hotel.